 The Catholic Church has acquired much of its wealth through monetary gifts and donations of land over two thousand years.
-The longevity of the Catholic Church, compared to most other institutions, has caused their collection of art and real estate to appreciate in value greatly.
+Compared to most other institutions, the Catholic Church’s longevity has caused its collection of art and real estate to appreciate in value greatly.

 Where does the Roman Catholic Church get its money?
 How much money does the Roman Catholic Church have?
 What does the Catholic Church do with its money?
 Keep reading to learn the answers to these questions and others.

 Also, see Do Catholics Believe the Pope Speaks Directly to God? to learn more.

 Where Does the Roman Catholic Church Get Its Money?